The opportunities and risks in tariff engineering and other reduction strategies

 As fluctuating tariffs become the new norm, learn how tariff engineering and other reduction strategies might benefit your company.

 After years of conducting foreign trade in a stable environment, the U.S. government’s recent changes in trade policy represent uncharted territory for many U.S. companies.
-As a result, trade with suppliers, especially those in China where tariffs on some 2,000 products jumped from the 2-to-3 percent level to upwards of 25 percent, has become particularly challenging.
+As a result, trade with suppliers, especially those in China where tariffs on some 2,000 products jumped from the 2 to 3 percent level to upwards of 25 percent, has become particularly challenging.